m-adeel12/devops-learning-journey/06-aws/notes/README.md

 - Public Hosted Zones: contains records that specifies how to route traffic on the internet.
 - Private Hosted Zones: contains records that specify how you route traffic within one or more VPC's.
 - You would use a public hosted zone when you want to manage a DNS for a domain that would be accessible over the internet.

+# DNS

+- DNS stands for domain name systems and what it essentially does is translates human friendly hostnames in to the machine IP addresses.
+- Domain registrar allows you ton register domain names.

+# Route 53 - Records

+- Record essentially tells Route 53 how to handle requests coming for it.
+- It contains the following:
+  .
+Domain/subdomain
+  .
+Record type
+  .
+Routing policy- how route 53 responds to queries
+  .
+TTL- amount of time the record cached at DNS resolvers